slab-itu/kdd_ir_2018/README.md

-This code is to reproduce the results of paper entitled "A Novel Deep Learning-based Advance Search Model for Scholarly Full-text Big Data" submitted to KDD 2018 conference.
+This code is to reproduce the results of paper entitled "DLFS: Deep Learning-based Full-text Scholarly Search System" submitted to KDD 2018 conference.